 I was nine years old. the first time I quit.
 The reason that I left little league football was not because I didn’t want to play.

 The real reason I quit football at the mature age of nine was to punish my dad for being a chronic alcoholic.
-Although he’d stop drinking in a year or so, he was still living life as a sloppy and mostly angry drunk.
+Although he would stop drinking in a year or so, he was still living life as a sloppy and mostly angry drunk.

 And for some odd reason, I didn’t appreciate having an occasionally violent and sloppy drunk for a dad.

 I knew that he wanted me to play and to be successful.
-He didn’t know that I’d never rise above 5 feet 9.5 inches.
+He didn’t know that I’d never develop real athletic skills.
 Regardless, I decided to punish him and quit.

-There was no chance for a budding career in college or pro if I didn’t play.
-So when the coach eventually called to check on me for missing practice, I told him that I quit.
+There was certainly no chance for a budding career in college or pro if I didn’t play, right?
+So, when the little league coach eventually called to check on me for missing practice, I told him that I quit.

 “That’ll teach him,” I thought.